 Rules developed under this subsection (e) may provide for a reasonable annual fee, not to exceed \$20, to fund the cost of such recordkeeping.
-The Department may shall, by rule, further provide an orderly process for the restoration reinstatement of

-- a license registration that has not been renewed due to the 1 - failure to meet the continuing pharmacy education requirements 2 - waive the 3 of this subsection (e).
-The Department may - requirements of continuing pharmacy education, in whole or in 4 - 5 part, in cases of extreme hardship as defined by rule of the - Department.
-The waivers may shall be granted for not more than 6 - 7 one of any 3 consecutive renewal periods. - (Source: P.A.
+The Department may shall, by rule, further provide an orderly process for the restoration reinstatement of a license registration that has not been renewed due to the failure to meet the continuing pharmacy education requirements of this subsection (e).
+The Department may waive the requirements of continuing pharmacy education, in whole or in part, in cases of extreme hardship as defined by rule of the Department.
+The waivers may shall be granted for not more than one of any 3 consecutive renewal periods.

+- 13 (Source: P.A.
 99-473, eff.
-1-1-17.)
-8 - 9 (225 ILCS 85/10) (from Ch.
+1-1-17.) - 14 (225 ILCS 85/10) (from Ch.
 111, par.
-4130) - 10 (Section scheduled to be repealed on January 1, 2018) - 11 Sec.
-10. State Board of Pharmacy. - 12 (a) There is created in the Department the State Board of - 1.3 Pharmacy.
-It shall consist of 9 members, 7 of whom shall be - 14 licensed pharmacists.
-Each of those 7 members must be a - 15 licensed pharmacist in good standing in this State, a graduate - 16 of an accredited college of pharmacy or hold a Bachelor of - Science degree in Pharmacy and have at least 5 years' practical 17 - experience in the practice of pharmacy subsequent to the date 18 - of his licensure as a licensed pharmacist in the State of 19 - 20 Illinois.
-There shall be 2 public members, who shall be voting - 21 members, who shall not be engaged in any way, directly or - 22 indirectly, as providers of health care licensed pharmacists in - this State or any other state.
-23 - 24 (b) Each member shall be appointed by the Governor. - 25 (c) Members shall be appointed to 5 year terms.

-Governor shall fill any vacancy for the remainder of the unexpired term.
+4130) - 15 (Section scheduled to be repealed on January 1, 2018) - Sec.
+10. State Board of Pharmacy. - (a) There is created in the Department the State Board of Pharmacy.
+It shall consist of 9 members, 7 of whom shall be licensed pharmacists.
+Each of those 7 members must be a licensed pharmacist in good standing in this State, a graduate of an accredited college of pharmacy or hold a Bachelor of Science degree in Pharmacy and have at least 5 years' practical experience in the practice of pharmacy subsequent to the date of his licensure as a licensed pharmacist in the State of Illinois.
+There shall be 2 public members, who shall be voting indirectly, as providers of health care licensed pharmacists in this State or any other state. - (b) Each member shall be appointed by the Governor. - (c) Members shall be appointed to 5 year terms.
+The Governor shall fill any vacancy for the remainder of the unexpired term.
 Partial terms over 3 years in length shall be considered full terms.
-A member may be reappointed for a successive term, but no member shall serve more than 2 full terms in his or her lifetime.

-- (d) In making the appointment of members on the Board, the Governor shall give due consideration to recommendations by the members of the profession of pharmacy and by pharmacy organizations therein.
+A member may be reappointed for a successive term, but no member shall serve more than 2 full terms in his or her lifetime. - (d) In making the appointment of members on the Board, the Governor shall give due consideration to recommendations by the members of the profession of pharmacy and by pharmacy organizations therein.
 The Governor shall notify the pharmacy organizations promptly of any vacancy of members on the Board and in appointing members shall give consideration to individuals engaged in all types and settings of pharmacy practice. - (e) The Governor may remove any member of the Board for misconduct, incapacity, or neglect of duty, and he or she shall be the sole judge of the sufficiency of the cause for removal. - (f) Each member of the Board shall be reimbursed for such actual and legitimate expenses as he or she may incur in going to and from the place of meeting and remaining there thereat during sessions of the Board.
-In addition, each member of the Board may receive a per diem payment in an amount determined from time to time by the Director for attendance at meetings of the Board and conducting other official business of the Board. - (g) The Board shall hold quarterly meetings at such times and places and upon notice as the Department may determine and as its business may require.
-A majority of the Board members
+In addition, each member of the Board may receive a per diem payment in an amount determined